isb-cgc/readthedocs/docs/source/sections/progapi/ISB_pipelines_top.rst

 or as a web service API that can be called programmatically.
 When using GGP from the command-line, each task is defined in a YAML (or JSON) file.

-The Google documentation can be found
-`here <https://cloud.google.com/genomics/v1alpha2/pipelines>`_
-and on `readthedocs <https://googlegenomics.readthedocs.io/en/latest/use_cases/run_pipelines_in_the_cloud/index.html>`_, and there are numerous easy-to-follow examples on github
+The Google documentation for the "Genomics Pipelines" can be found `here <https://cloud.google.com/genomics/v1alpha2/pipelines>`_ and on `readthedocs <https://googlegenomics.readthedocs.io/en/latest/use_cases/run_pipelines_in_the_cloud/index.html>`_, and there are numerous easy-to-follow examples on github